maliahavlicek/ci_mentor_insights/PORTFOLIO_5_DJANGO_ECOMMERCE.md

 Create Custom Issue Template and a milestone in git hub.[Here's a brief overview](https://docs.google.com/document/d/1nDS5tZeMO77Dfq85IZGMSV6C41XaPm9FwcpR3k-UTVc/edit?usp=sharing) I put together on how to do this.

 ## Automated Testing
-If you managed to write jasmine tests or some django tests, note those files out here and how to run them.
-I only did this in my last project as I didn't have the time or energy to learn how to write tests. https://github.com/maliahavlicek/ms4_challenger/blob/master/documentation/TESTING.md is my write up about those and how I ran them, but a simple test I'd recommend is authentication and any views you limit to superusers or logged in users
+**NOTE: If you want MERIT or Higher, you MUST have some automated testing** If you managed to write jasmine tests or some django tests, note those files out here and how to run them.

+https://github.com/maliahavlicek/ms4_challenger/blob/master/documentation/TESTING.md is my write up about my automated testing and how I ran them, but a simple test I'd recommend is a views test that tests authentication and any views you limit to superusers or logged in users.

 https://github.com/maliahavlicek/ms4_challenger/blob/master/challenges/tests/test_views.py

 ## Defects of Note
 Some defects are more pesky than others.
 Highlight 3-5 of the bugs that drove you the most nuts and how you finally ended up resolving them.